Why Communication With Your DJ Is Critical!

 With a coordinator present, sit back, relax, and focus on your special day spent with friends and family!

-Have a rehearsal people!
+Have a Rehearsal People!

 Have a Rehearsal!